dbt-labs/docs.getdbt.com/website/docs/terms/json.md

 ## Use cases for JSON

 JSON is lightweight and often used to transfer data over a network connection.
 As we’ve seen, data from social media sites are often stored as JSON objects.
-JSON is also commonly how data from IoT sensors is formatted.
-You’ll often see JSON when using an API.
+JSON is also commonly how data from IoT sensors is formatted and you’ll often see JSON when using an API.

 ## Conclusion